terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

 |

- When default parameters to control the operations are changed, the following HTML is output.
+ When parameters to control the operations are changed, the following HTML is output.
  The numbers in figure correspond to serial numbers of parameter list mentioned above.

  - JSP